Skip to Main Content

 How Medical Malpractice Payouts Differ by State

 There are no federal laws regulating medical malpractice payouts, but many states have caps or limits on the amount a plaintiff may receive.
 For example, Colorado employs an umbrella cap that limits payouts to $1 million.
-In total, six states cap both economic and non-economic damages, and twenty-four states cap noneconomic damages only.
-The remaining twenty states have no caps.
+In total, six states cap both economic and non-economic damages, and 24 states cap noneconomic damages only.
+The remaining 20 states have no caps.
+In states with no caps, such as Pennsylvania and New Jersey, the average payout tends to be much higher.

 The States with the Highest and Lowest Medical Malpractice Payouts

 Yearly statistics from the National Practitioner Data Bank (NPDB) show the total amount of damages paid out in each state.
 While these numbers do not reflect individual cases, they can give you an idea of how the payout differs across the United States.
-The states with the highest medical malpractice payouts in 2017 include the following:
+The states with the highest medical malpractice payouts in 2022* include the following:

-1. New York at $593 million
+• New York — $551 million

-3. New Jersey at $271 million
+• New Jersey — $215 million

-In contrast, these are the states with the lowest payouts:
+By contrast, these are the states with the lowest payouts:

-2. South Dakota at $2.3 million
+• South Dakota — $7 million

-3. North Dakota at $3.1 million
+• North Dakota — $1 million

 Why Some States Have Higher Medical Malpractice Payouts Than Others